HamzaHashim12/KeyLogger-in-CPP/README.md

 This text file will get contain all the keystrokes pressed by the user.
 Now to stop the process of recording key strokes go to task manager in windows
     Task manager > details > search keylogger.exe > right click > end task

+Now if for some reason , keylogger.exe file gives any error.
+The source code is there, you can compile that code again according to your system requirement.